-Due to a large number of hard and brittle Fe3c, white cast iron has high hardness, high brittleness and is difficult to process.
+However, due to the high concentration of hard and brittle Fe3C, white cast iron has a high level of hardness but is also highly brittle and difficult to process.

-Therefore, it is rarely used directly in industrial applications, and is only used for a few parts that require wear resistance without impact, such as wire drawing dies, ball mill iron balls, etc.
+As a result, it is not commonly used directly in industrial applications, except for a few applications that require wear resistance without impact, such as wire drawing dies and iron balls for ball mills.

 Grey cast iron